VossProject/cst338-grade-tracker/README.md

 ### Workflow

-On first launch, the app creates an SQLite database file otterware_grade_tracker.db locally, in C:\Users\<your_username>.
+On first launch, the app creates an SQLite database file otterware_grade_tracker.db locally, in C:\Users\your_username.
 The database can be browsed directly with https://sqlitebrowser.org/

 The app seeds roles database table with user roles: